|Country Number (N/K)||1979?||SECOND WAVE?|

 Brazil began its television service in 1950.

 Brazil's two main television networks are based in Sao Paulo and Rio de Janeiro.
-But due to its vast size, Brazil is also serviced by a number of privately-owned stations, with very limited areas of coverage.
+But due to its vast size, Brazil is also served by a number of privately-owned stations, with very limited areas of coverage.

 By 1976, for instance, there were 70 TV stations operating, all of them were leased out on 10-yearly franchises to private enterprise by the government.
-Less than 50 of them were independents, and the rest were controlled by big corporations.
+Fewer than 50 of them were independents, and the rest were controlled by big corporations.